guillem72/IEEEtaxonomy2rdf/README.md

 ##Information

 This is a php project for the comand line.
-It is not still complete.
-The version used was php 5.6
+The version used was php 5.6.

 ##How to use